 Vulnerable communities are significantly and negatively affected by wireless radiation.
 Many of the EMS disabled and EMS sensitive are already disadvantaged and/or indigent and the condition only makes things worse.
+The condition itself often turns even accomplished professionals into indigency.
 The EMS disabled and EMS sensitive are not able to live, work or visit in spaces or buildings where wireless equipment is deployed.
 They also cannot successfully participate in virtual remote settings using free wireless connectivity because wireless broadband is a barrier to them: their lives are placed in jeopardy with any exposure to wireless.
 Children are also a vulnerable community and there is documented research on the adverse effects of wireless radiation as it penetrates even more deeply into the skulls of children compared to adults.21